cycentum/usb-sht11-py/README.md

 ## Dependencies
 - Python3 (32 bit).

-The official DLL seems to work only in 32-bit environment.
+The wrapped DLL seems to work only in 32-bit environment.

 - USBMeter.dll